skoo1/Four-Ball_Billiards_Ursina/README.md

 ## Author & Acknowledgments

-Made by Seungbum Koo, PhD KAIST, Daejeon, South Korea
+Made by Seungbum Koo, PhD, KAIST, Daejeon, South Korea

 Developed with the assistance of Claude Code.